jmtilli/stirmake/README.md

 ### Parallel builds

-Parallel build uses the familiar syntax: `stirmake -j8`
+Parallel build uses the familiar syntax: `stirmake -j8`, but with the exception that CPU count autodetection is supported: `stirmake -ja`.

 ### Other useful arguments